nancyshackelford/Shackelford-lab/Spatial_data/UVic/README.md

 This database includes spatial data of natural features and management activities at the University of Victoria.
 Each data set has been uploaded in a zip folder that includes meta-data documentation.

+Any references report, manuals, or other documents can be found on https://osf.io/xwngp/.
 ***

 ## Data files